-Currently 21 percent of our students are identified under the Students with Disabilities Policy.
-Students that are identified as a D level of support will receive approximately 3 1/2 hours of extra support a week as they require support to access all areas of the curriculum.
+Currently 22 students are identified under the Students with Disabilities Policy.
+Students that are identified as a D level of support will receive approximately 3 1⁄2 hours of extra support a week as they require support to access all areas of the curriculum.